Can Cardiomyopathy Be Cured?

 Cardiomyopathy Explained: Can It Be Reversed or Controlled?

 Cardiomyopathy refers to a condition which affects the heart muscle.
 It weakens the heart’s capacity to pump blood to the other organs.
 In some cases, this leads to heart failure.
 Many people wonder whether cardiomyopathy can be cured.
-While some forms are manageable or xreversible, others require long-term treatment.
+While some forms are manageable and may show improvement with treatment, others require long-term or lifelong management.

-There are different types of cardiomyopathy.
+There are different types of Cardiomyopathies.
 Here are a few of the main ones:

 • Dilated Cardiomyopathy(DCM) – The heart becomes enlarged and weak.